-What should I bring to my writing conference?plus or minus
+What should I bring to my writing conference?

 Bring the assignment sheet if you have one.
 Also bring any notes, outlines, or drafts you may have written.
 If you don't have a draft, don't worry.
 We can help you by discussing the assignment, brainstorming ideas, planning and drafting your essay as well as revising, editing, and proofreading it.

-When is the best time to visit the Writing Center?plus or minus
+When is the best time to visit the Writing Center?

 The sooner, the better.
 You do not have to have a draft to come to the writing center.
 We can help you plan your paper by brainstorming, interpreting the assignment, and prewriting.

 Later in the writing process, once you have a rough draft, we will focus on content and organization, development or support of ideas.
 We can also work with you on sentence-level revisions, on editing strategies, and on proofreading skills.

 Too many students wait until the day before a paper is due to visit the Writing Center, which doesn't allow adequate time for anything other than superficial editing and puts undue pressure on you and your consultant.
 To improve your writing skills, do what successful writers do - seek out readers' feedback early and seek it often.